3 simple steps to lose weight as fast as possible. Read now

-Eating plenty of vegetables each day is important for good health.
+Eating plenty of vegetables each day is essential for good health.

-Vegetables are nutritious and rich in fiber, vitamins and minerals.
-They also offer protection against many chronic illnesses, such as diabetes, obesity and heart disease.
+Vegetables are nutritious and rich in fiber, vitamins, and minerals.
+They also offer protection against chronic illnesses, including diabetes, obesity, and heart disease — with research showing that higher vegetable intake significantly reduces cardiovascular disease risk.1

-The key distinction between the two lies in their total starch content, a carbohydrate type.
-However, these vegetables do have several other differences.
+The key distinction lies in their starch content, a type of carbohydrate.
+But these vegetables differ in several other ways too.

 This article examines the benefits and key differences between starchy and non-starchy vegetables.